kamzolas/MHPS/README.md

 # MHPS
-Ranking of commonly used rodent MASLD models, based on their proximity to human MASLD according to they phenotypic, molecular, and histological profiles.
+Ranking of commonly used rodent MASLD models, based on their proximity to human MASLD according to their phenotypic, molecular, and histological profiles.

 Running the MHPS pipeline
 --------------------------------------------